JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Getting_Started/Vitis_GUI/Part4.md

 1. Copy **vadd_system/Hardware/package/sd_card** folder to a physical SD card.

-2. Insert the SD card into the VCK190 platform and boot the card with SD boot mode (SW6[4:1]=0001).
+2. Insert the SD card into the VCK190 platform and set the switch SW1 Mode[3:0]=1110 = OFF OFF OFF ON.

 3. Connect the board with your UART software.